ibexa/documentation-developer/docs/migrating/common_issues.md

     $bundles[] = new \eZ\Bundle\EzPublishMigrationBundle\EzPublishMigrationBundle();
     ```

+!!! caution

+    Remember about **proper backup** before running any of the commands below.

 ## Regenerating URL Aliases

 Basic `ezplatform:regenerate:` command implements the cleanup script that will check if